MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/gs1-barcodes.md

 To set up global GS1 options, follow these steps.

 1. Go to **Warehouse management \> Setup \> Warehouse management parameters**.
-1. Open the **General** tab.
-1. On the **Bar codes** FastTab, set the following fields:
+1. On the **General** tab, on the **Bar codes** FastTab, set the following fields:

     - **FNC1 Character**, **Datamatrix character**, and **QR code character** – Specify characters that should be interpreted as a prefix for each type of GS1 bar code.
     - **Group separator** – Specify the character that replaces the ASCII group separator character.
     - **Maximum length of identifier** – Specify the maximum number of characters that is permitted for the application identifier.
 This field isn't required if the *Enhanced GS1 Parser* feature is turned on for your system.
-    - **Unknown application identifier policy** - Specify the action the system should take if it encounters an unknown application identifier when parsing a GS1 barcode.
-Choose one of the following values:
+    - **Unknown application identifier policy** – Select one of the following values to specify what the system should do if it encounters an unknown application identifier when it parses a GS1 bar code:

-        - *Error* – The system will report an error and won't scan any part of the code.
-To be able to scan this type of code, you'll need to add a matching entry in the GS1 application identifier table.
+        - *Error* – The system will report an error and won't scan any part of the bar code.
+To scan this type of bar code, you must add a matching entry in the GS1 application identifier table.
-        - *Skip the data element* – The system will continue parsing the barcode without reporting an error or a warning.
-The data from the unknown application identifier will not be available to the application for further processing.
+        - *Skip the data element* – The system will continue to parse the bar code without reporting an error or a warning.
+The data from the unknown application identifier won't be available to the application for further processing.

 > [!NOTE]
 > Prefixes tell the system that a bar code is encoded according to the GS1 standard.
 Up to three prefixes (**FNC1 Character**, **Datamatrix character**, and **QR code character**) can be used simultaneously and for various purposes.